vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 [[toc]]

 With custom mutations and custom queries we distinguish between model related and model unrelated (simple) custom quries/mutations.
-The difference is that model related queries/mutations always are tied to a model, so Vuex-ORM-Apollo expected that the query/mutation type is the same as the model.
+The difference is that model related queries/mutations always are tied to a model, so Vuex-ORM-GraphQL expected that the query/mutation type is the same as the model.
 A model related custom mutation `upvotePost` is expected to be of type `Post`.
 To make this even clearer, all model related queries and mutations are called on a specific Model or a record of this model.

 A simple query or simple mutation is not tied to a model.
-And so Vuex-ORM-Apollo doesn't expect the result to be of a specific type.
+And so Vuex-ORM-GraphQL doesn't expect the result to be of a specific type.
 Also the return value is not automatically inserted in the Vuex store.